Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 c. shared_receipt_with_poi_ratio: 'shared_receipt_with_poi'/'to_messages'
 [only one record is over 1, which might be a typero, here I just assumed it is 1]

-New Feature justification:

-based on the correlation calculation, we could see the three new-engineered features do get the higher correlation (positive) with poi compare to their single feature, which are the good features to be included in the model.
-From feature selection (either KBest or Treebased model), sent_to_poi_ratio and shared_receipt_with_poi_ratio have the higher rank which need to be included in the model.
+Based on the correlation calculation, we could see the three new-engineered features do get the higher correlation (positive) with poi compare to their previous single feature, which is a good sign to include them in the model.

 ![png](graph/output_57_1.png)

+From the feature selection below (either KBest or Treebased model), sent_to_poi_ratio and shared_receipt_with_poi_ratio have the higher rank which need to be included in the model.

-- KBest/TreeBased Model
+- KBest/TreeBased Model (Feature selection)

 As the number scale in different features are different, I used the MinmaxScaler to map all the values to 0-1, although tree-based model do not require that.
 Then